-SECTION 12.
-SITUATION 1: The referee is asked to come to the score's table to confer with Coach B at the request of Coach B. The referee instructs the wrestlers to remain in the center of the mat.
+SECTION 13.
+SITUATION 1: The referee is asked to come to the scorer's table to confer with Coach B at the request of Coach B. The referee instructs the wrestlers to remain in the center of the mat.
 Wrestler A walks to the edge of the mat to talk to A's coach.
 QUESTION: What is the ruling?
-RULING: The coach of Wrestler A would be in violation of control of mat area (4-12), and therefore would be penalized according to 4-12-d.
+RULING: The coach of Wrestler A would be in violation of control of mat area and therefore would be penalized according to Rule 4-13-d.

-SITUATION 2: Team A has been warned twice and penalized twice for control of mat area.
+SITUATION 2: Team A has been warned twice and penalized once for control of mat area.
 A situation occurs in which the head coach and the assistant coach approach the table and begin a confrontation with the referee.
-The referee penalizes Team A according to 4-12-d.
-QUESTION: This being Team A's fifth infraction, whom does the referee remove from the premises?
+The referee penalizes Team A according to Rule 4-13-d.
+QUESTION: This being Team A's fourth infraction, whom does the referee remove from the premises?
 RULING: The referee will remove the head coach.